matlab-deep-learning/Pretrained-YOLOv8-Network-For-Object-Detection/README.md

 - Computer Vision Toolbox™
 - Deep Learning Toolbox™
 - Deep Learning Toolbox Converter for ONNX Model Format
-- (optional) Visual Studio C++ compiler for training on Windows
+- (optional) Visual Studio C++ compiler for training object detector on Windows
 - (optional) MATLAB® Coder for code generation
 - (optional) GPU Coder for code generation

 ## Getting Started
 Download or clone this repository to your machine and open it in MATLAB®.

+## Object Detection
+This section shows how to use YOLO v8 for object detection.
+To use YOLO v8 for instance segmentation, navigate to the [Instance Segmentation section](https://insidelabs-git.mathworks.com/viakkala/pretrained-yolo-v8-network-for-object-detection/-/blob/supportTraining/README.md#instance-segmentation).

 ### Download the pretrained network
 Use the code below to download the pretrained network.